BK2004/Rust-C-Compiler/README.md

 Compiler buit in Rust using LLVM-IR.
-Compiles a hybrid Lua/Rust (Rua) language.
+Compiles a Rustified C language.